NigelYeoTW/tp/docs/DeveloperGuide.md

 #### How the recurrence backlogging works
 + Upon adding an entry with recurrence dated to the past, the `Ui#hasRecurrenceBacklog` method will be called to get user input on whether to backlog
-+ According to the user input, `Recurrence#checkIncomeRecurrence` or `Recurrence#checkSpendingRecurrence` will be called to update the `lastRecurred` attribute of the entry as well as add recurring entries from the entry date to current date if user wishes to
++ `Recurrence#checkIncomeRecurrence` or `Recurrence#checkSpendingRecurrence` will be
+called to update the `lastRecurrence` attribute of the entry.
+Then according to the user input, also add recurring entries from the entry date to current date if user wishes to

 #### Implementation
 The following are notable methods used to achieve recurrence backlogging.
 Methods `Recurrence#checkIncomeRecurrence`,